Odd Hadwiger number and graph products: Direct Product

-Now suppose that the singletons in $S$ are all colored with color $1$.
-Consider a singleton in $S$ of the form $(u,v_i)$ with $i \in \{1,2,3\}$, and without loss of generality assume $i=1$.
-This forbids the existence of an edge of type $1$ and an edge of type $3$, namely any edge whose endpoint has second coordinate $v_1$ colored $1$.
+Without loss of generality assume that the singletons in $S$ are all coloured with colour $1$.
+Consider a singleton in $S$ of the form $(u,v_i)$, with $i \in \{1,2,3\}$; first suppose $i=1$.
+Note that having $(u,v_1)\in S$, tells us that no edge in $D$ can have an endpoint with second coordinate $v_1$ and colour 1.
+Thus $(u,v_1)\in S$ forbids the existence of an edge of type $1$ and an edge of type $3$.
+The same argument holds, when $i=2,3$.
+Moreover, since the sets of edges forbidden by distinct singletons in $S$ are pairwise disjoint, we conclude that $D \leq 6 - 2S.$ \end{claimproof}